Smarter Feedback Collection

 Results

-Within the first 8 weeks of rolling out the redesigned feedback form, we saw a meaningful shift in both the quantity and quality of submissions.
+Within the first 8 weeks of shipping the feedback form to the wider rollout audience, we saw a meaningful shift in both the quantity and quality of submissions — especially when compared to the channels we’d relied on during the pilot.

 Reflection